Break Up Breakdown: 5 Ways I Was AWESOME In My Last Relationship

 Which, as everyone knows, dating apps are a sausage fest.

 About 70% of active users are horny guys, the other 30% is a mixture of OnlyFans workers, bots, and a seeming minority of adult human women actually interested in going on a date.
-Statistically, I’m in the top 20% of men just by being able to GET a date from a swipe app.
-Physical attraction was a big deal for her in our relationship.
+Statistically, I’m in the top 20% of men just by being able to GET a date from a swipe app, not to mention with a woman that is a healthy body weight, and traditionally pretty.

 My former girlfriend constantly complimented my lean, athletic runner’s body.